top of page

 5. Mingmen Collapsed

 • What it is: The lumbar spine caves inward (lordosis), the tailbone lifts, and the upper body leans forward.
+The pelvis tilts forward, and the torsional tension in the Dang decreases.

 Why These Five Problems Are Really One Problem